The James Tait Black Prize for Drama celebrates innovative drama produced worldwide.

 Judges award the prize to a play that makes a significant and unique contribution to the art form and displays an original voice in theatre.

-The winner is announced at The Traverse Theatre, during the Edinburgh Fringe in August.
+The winner is announced at the Traverse Theatre during the Edinburgh Fringe Festival in August.

 The event includes extracts of the shortlisted plays performed as rehearsed readings.